A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Methodology

 \subsection{Notation and causal assumptions}

-Let $\left\{Z_i = (Y_i,D_i,X_i),i = 1,\ldots,n\right\}$ denote independent and identically distributed data measured on $n$ study units (e.g., different boroughs), where $Y_i$ denotes an observed outcome (e.g., the disproportionality index DI), $D_i$ represents an exposure or treatment, potentially continuous (e.g., percentage of Black people in an area), and $X_i$ is a vector of potential confounders measured on unit $i$.
+Let $\left\{Z_i = (Y_i,D_i,X_i),i = 1,\ldots,n\right\}$ denote independent and identically distributed data measured on $n$ study units (e.g., different boroughs), where $Y_i$ denotes an observed outcome (e.g., the disproportionality index DI), $D_i$ represents an exposure or treatment, potentially continuous (e.g., percentage of Black people in an area) with support $\mathcal{D}$, and $X_i$ is a vector of potential confounders measured on unit $i$.
 The primary focus of our inference is on average potential outcomes (APOs) for a population under a hypothetical exposure.
-We let $Y_i(d)$ be the (potential) DI that would be observed in borough $i$ if the proportion of the Black population were set to $d$.
-The target estimand is the average causal effect of the Black population proportion on stop and search disproportionality, $\beta = \E \left[\frac{\partial Y(d)}{\partial d}\right]$, capturing the average difference in disproportionality.
-This estimand captures the causal effect of borough-level racial composition on the degree of disproportionality in stop and search incidents involving Black individuals for expressive crimes.
-Given these confounders, denoted as $X_i$, in borough $i$, our framework relies on the usual core causal assumptions: consistency, Stable Unit Treatment Value (SUTVA), no unmeasured confounding (NUC), and positivity \citep{antonelli2022causal, li2023bayesian}.
+We adopt the potential outcome framework with continuous exposures introduced by \cite{hirano2004propensity}, and let $Y_i(d)$ be the (potential) DI that would be observed in borough $i$ if the proportion of the Black population were set to $d$.
+Additionally, we assume differentiability and smoothness of the potential outcomes $Y_i(d)$, that is, we assume that for each $i$, the potential outcome $Y_i(d)$ is differentiable with respect to $d$ and its derivative $Y_i'(d) := \frac{\partial}{\partial d} Y_i(d)$ is continuous and bounded for all $d \in \mathcal{D}$ \citep{bong2023local}.
+We set the target estimand as the population average causal derivative effect (ACDE), i.e., $ \delta(d_0)= \E \left[\frac{\partial Y(d)}{\partial d}\right]_{d = d_0} = \mathbb{E}[Y'(d_0)]$ capturing the local effect of nearby treatment $d_0$ on the outcome, where the expectation is taken with respect to the data generating process of $Z$.
+In the context of our empirical analysis, the datum is any London borough $i$, $i = 1, \ldots, n$, so that this expectation is taken over the borough distribution, and the estimand $\delta(d_0)$ captures the local effect of borough-level racial composition on the degree of disproportionality in stop and search incidents involving Black individuals for expressive crimes.
+Given confounders $X_i$ in borough $i$, identification relies on the usual core causal assumptions: consistency, Stable Unit Treatment Value (SUTVA), no unmeasured confounding (NUC), and strict positivity \citep{rosenbaum1983central, hirano2004propensity}.